idrmhyprbls/termCube/README.md

 termCube
 ========

-A terminal-based NxNxN cube game (curses speedsolving/speedcubing)
+A terminal-based NxNxN cube game (curses speedsolving/speedcubing).

+NOTE: This is an in-progress, hobby project with flexible goals/end-dates.

 Purpose
 ========

-To enjoy speed-cubing via a fast, clean, simple, terminal-based-GUI game
+To enjoy speed-cubing via a fast, clean, simple, terminal-based-GUI game.

-Personally,
+And personally for a lurning experience, in order to:

-  1. To learn git (commands, website, explore other projects, collaboration, etc)
+  1. Learn git (commands, website, explore other projects, collaboration, etc)
-  2. To explore python curses (fast screen printing, mouse control, keyboard input, and windows)
+  2. Explore python curses (fast screen printing, mouse control, keyboard input, and windows)
-  3. To better own python project management
+  3. Better own python project management
-  4. To use numpy for (probably) no good reason
+  4. Use numpy for no exceedingly good reason
-  5. To attack a problem many (52 pages of links) have so easily tackled before, but in a (probably) slower, uglier, and dirtier way
+  5. Attack a problem many have so easily tackled before, but in a (probably) slower, uglier, and dirtier way

 Version
 ========